wiktor-k/vms/macos-10.15/README.md

     $ qemu-img create -f qcow2 hdd.qcow2 100G

+Then download the [ESP partition](https://github.com/foxlet/macOS-Simple-KVM/blob/master/ESP.qcow2?raw=true) and place it near the `hdd.qcow2` file.

-Then get the base image and convert to ISO:
+Get the base image and convert it to ISO:

     $ ./tools/FetchMacOS/fetch.sh -v 10.15
     $ ./tools/dmg2img tools/FetchMacOS/BaseSystem/BaseSystem.dmg BaseSystem.img

 (It is possible to download other versions of the system.
 See [MacOS Releases][MR].)